pavelbrm/pavelbrm.github.io/_posts/2020-08-08-project-layout-intro.md

 We start with the first module which is The Style Guide.
 The main goal of the Guide is to provide you with advice on working with projects in general, designing packages, organising contents, and, of course, writing neat and readable code.

 This article introduces the first unit of The Style Guide - Project Layout.
 The unit tells you about how to design the project layout well.
-The article starts with the introduction, then describes the differences between good and bad layouts, and closes with some details about types of layouts.
+The article starts with an intro, then describes the differences between good and bad layouts, and closes with some details about types of layouts.

 - [Introduction](#introduction)
 - [Good and Bad Layout](#good-and-bad-layout)